When can babies eat oranges?

 Are oranges a common choking hazard for babies?

 Yes.
 Citrus segments (if left in the surrounding membrane) and seeds are choking hazards for babies and children.
 To minimize the risk, serve the orange on the rind for baby to gnaw and suck on and/or supreme the fruit to cut the orange segments away from the membrane.
-As always, make sure you create a safe eating environment, stay within an arm’s reach of your baby during meals, and never put cow milk in a bottle or sippy cup.
+As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
+For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.

 Are oranges a common allergen?